kishky101/commenting_service/README.md

 # Introduction

-Welcome to the <span style="color:green">Comment Web App!</span> This web application allows users to engage in dynamic discussions by creating, editing, deleting, liking comments, and even replying to each other.
+Welcome to the `Comment Web App!#00ff00` This web application allows users to engage in dynamic discussions by creating, editing, deleting, liking comments, and even replying to each other.
 The app is built using modern web technologies, including Vite, Typescript, SCSS, React, and Redux Toolkit.

 ## Scope